upon/mlang

 3. After running migrations, you can enable auto-generation features.

-Version 2.x additional benefits: The trait-based approach in version 2 makes it even easier to work with factories before migrations, as it has enhanced column existence detection and more graceful fallbacks.
+Trait-based approach benefits: The trait-based approach makes it easy to work with factories before migrations, with enhanced column existence detection and graceful fallbacks.

 Managing Translations